Contents

 - can be used to do a client-side redirect to a new locationHX-Refresh

-- if set to "true" the client side will do a full refresh of the pageHX-Trigger
+- if set to “true” the client-side will do a full refresh of the pageHX-Replace-Url

-- can be used to trigger client side events after the swap step.HX-Trigger-After-Settle
+- allows you to trigger client-side events after the swap stepFor more on the HX-Trigger

 htmx-request